 We changed our method of accounting on January 1, 2003, for stock-based employee awards to the fair value method preferred by Statement of Financial Accounting Standards No. 123, "Accounting for Stock-Based Compensation" (SFAS 123).
 We made this change on a prospective basis only for option grants or other stock awards made on or after January 1, 2003.
 For awards granted prior to January 1, 2003, we follow Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees" (APB 25), as allowed under SFAS 123.
 Under APB 25, we did not record compensation expense upon the issuance of stock options because the exercise price of stock options granted equaled the market price of the common stock on the grant date.
-The pro forma compensation expense for stock-based awards granted prior to January 1, 2003, using the fair market value approach was not applicable for the three months ended March 27, 2005 and was not significant for the three months ended March 28, 2004.
+The pro forma compensation expense for stock-based awards granted prior to January 1, 2003, using the fair market value approach was not applicable for the three months ended March 28, 2004.